 Life of a Paralegal: Myth vs. Fact

 In an economy where many industries are downsizing, the paralegal field is breaking the mold and continues to grow.
 With tens of thousands of lawyers in Los Angeles, most of whom have between 3 or 4 paralegals each, demand for quality paralegals is high.
-At Fremont College, we want to make sure you’re prepared for work in the real-world.
+At Fremont University, we want to make sure you’re prepared for work in the real-world.
 In addition, we want to help you decipher fact from fiction when it comes to the paralegal profession.

 Myth: Everything will be just like an episode of Law & Order

 Fact: No, it won’t.
 Sure, some cases will be more interesting than others, but unless you work for a major firm or the District Attorney in a major city, most of the cases won’t even be covered on the local news.
 There are so many different types of law that some paralegals may never even see a courtroom, at least not the kind on TV.
 Contrary to popular belief, the majority of legal cases aren’t criminal; most deal with matters such as real estate, divorce, property rights, social security, or personal injury claims.
 But while it may not be as glamorous as Hollywood makes it out to be, some can certainly be very exciting, and others can simply be rewarding.

 Myth: People without a law degree can only answer phones and push paperwork in a law firm

 Fact: Yeah right!
 Paralegals are a vital part of every law practice.
 Without paralegals, there is no way attorneys would be able to handle the immense workload required on a daily basis.
 Paralegals do basically everything attorneys do, except take a case to court.
 From research to interviewing clients, paralegals are present in every step of the legal process.

 Myth: Paralegals have to memorize statutes and laws